-The new club was recently implemented at Pagosa Springs Elementary and Middle Schools as a fitness challenge to students.
-This challenge, called The 100 Mile Club, is part of a national program that is sponsored locally by the San Juan Board of Cooperative Educational Services (BOCES).
-The 100 Mile Club presents students with a straightforward goal: run, jog, or walk 100 miles over the course of the school year.
+For the second year in a row, Pagosa Springs Elementary students have accepted a grand fitness challenge.
+The challenge, called the 100 Mile Club, is part of a national program that is sponsored locally by the San Juan Board of Cooperative Educational Services (BOCES).
+The 100 Mile Club presents students with a straight forward goal: run, jog or walk 100 miles over the course of the school year.

-Making the program unique are life lessons in goal-setting, determination, and team spirit delivered alongside exercise.
-Rather than compete against each other, students at the elementary are members of the 100 Mile Club "team”, where every student has the opportunity to be successful.
-Whether they run, jog, or walk towards their goal, the 100 Mile Club inspires students of all abilities – athletic, non-athletic, learning disabled, challenged - to be active in an accepting, positive environment.
+Making the program unique are life lessons in goal-setting, determination, and team spirit delivered alongside exercise rather than compete against each other.
+Students are members of the 100 Mile Club "team" where every student has the opportunity to be successful.
+Whether they run, jog or walk towards their goal the 100 mile club inspires students of all abilities to be actively challenged in an accepting and positive environment.